Rahix/elite-panel/README.md

 ![Screenshot](https://raw.githubusercontent.com/Rahix/elite-panel/master/Screenshot.png)

 ## Features ##
-* Youtube player(only Isinona and Obsidian Ant at the moment)
+* Youtube player (only Isinona and Obsidian Ant at the moment)
 * Radio player
 * Music player
 * Customizable color scheme using an ED color matrix (See Arkku's [hud editor](http://arkku.com/elite/hud_editor/))

 ## Download ##
-A windows installer is available [here](https://github.com/Rahix/elite-panel/releases/tag/v0.1.0).
+A windows installer is available [here](https://github.com/Rahix/elite-panel/releases/tag/v0.1.1).

 ## How to ##
-elite-panel can be controlled by either using a mouse, having the window and focus and using the key controls mentioned below or by using the keys with the `CTRL` and `SHIFT` modifiers.
+elite-panel can be controlled by either using a mouse, having the window in focus and using the key controls mentioned below or by using the keys with the `CTRL` and `SHIFT` modifiers.
 This last option does not require the window to be in focus and is best when using the side panel on a second monitor.
 Of course these keys can be mapped to joystick controls.